Paroxetine is a type of antidepressant known as a selective serotonin reuptake inhibitor (SSRI).

 Paroxetine is available on prescription.
 It comes as tablets and as a liquid that you swallow.

-Who can and can't take paroxetine
+Who can take paroxetine

-Check with your doctor before starting to take paroxetine if you:
+Paroxetine is not suitable for everyone.
+To make sure it's safe for you, check with your doctor before starting to take paroxetine if you:

 - are trying to become pregnant, are already pregnant or you are breastfeeding

-Most people will start with 10mg or 20mg.
+Most people will start with a dose of 10mg or 20mg.
 This might be gradually increased until you and your doctor agree that you have found a dose that suits you.

-If you are 65 or older the maximum recommended dose is 40mg a day.
+If you are 65 or older, the maximum recommended dose is 40mg a day.
 If you have problems with your liver or kidneys, you may be asked to take a lower dose than usual.

-If you occasionally forget to take a dose of paroxetine, don't worry.
-If you remember before bed, take your paroxetine straight away.
-If you remember during the night, or the next day, leave out the dose completely.
-Never take 2 doses at the same time to make up for a forgotten one.
+If you forget to take a dose of paroxetine, but remember it before you go to bed, take it straight away.
+If you do not remember until the next day, skip the missed dose and take your next dose at the usual time.

 If you forget doses often, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.